LoansBot/web-backend/README.md

 - WEBHOST: The host to bind on
 - WEBPORT: The port to bind on
 - UVICORN_PATH: The path to the uvicorn executable
+- HCAPTCHA_SECRET: The hcaptcha secret; not required.
+If specified, the earnings from hCaptcha will be sent here.